-UK house prices rise 3% in April marking fastest annual growth in 11 months
+UK house prices rise 3% year-on-year in April 2026 marking fastest growth in 11 months

 Here's what it means for you.